AleksandarJavorovic/coders-parkhouse/README.md

   - Be able to enter registration into predetermined template.
   - Be able to know time(duration) of parking.
   - Be able to know total cost of the parking.
-  - Be able to get some discount in case he is an developer. :)
+  - Be able to get some discount. :)

 - **Creator/Owner goals**